A 5-year-old Alabama boy was shot and killed when his family got into a fight, police say

-A five-year-old boy was shot and killed in Alabama when his family got into a fight Saturday, police said.
+A 5-year-old boy was shot and killed in Alabama when his family got into a fight Saturday, police said.

 Two family members pulled weapons and began shooting at each other during a fight when Tanarius Moore was struck around 2:30 p.m., a statement from Birmingham Police Sgt.
 Johnny Williams said.